wavyclout/Host-JS-Discord-Bot/readme.md

 # Replit Bot Hosting Tutorial 2022
-This guide will guide you into how to host your discord bot from replit 24/7 for free
+In this tutorial I will be explaining how to host your discord bot 24/7 on replit without paying anything, that's right completely free (no hacker plan)

 ## Requirements:
 - [x] Desktop/Laptop/Mobile